sebkuip/mm-plugins/advanced-menu/readme.md

 Subcommands for managing options of a submenu.

 > ### submenu option subcommands

+`show (submenu)`
+Will ask for the option.
+Then shows the details of an option in the submenu.

 `add`
 Add a new option to a submenu.